mozillahispano/mozilla-hispano.org/wp-content/plugins/browserid/readme.txt

 Something went terribly wrong.
 If there isn't an error message, turn on debug mode to see the complete response.

-= I get 'Verification invalid' =

-Maybe the time of your hosting server is incorrect.
-You could check the option *Do not check valid until time* to solve this.

 = Where can I ask questions, report bugs and request features? =

 You can write comments on [GitHub](https://github.com/shane-tomlinson/browserid-wordpress/issues).

 == Screenshots ==

-1. Mozilla Persona logo
-1. Mozilla Persona login button
-1. WordPress login dialog
+1. WordPress login with Persona
+2. Wordpress login with "Disable Non-Persona authentication"
+3. Login widget
+4. Comment with Persona
+5. Persona dialog using siteName, siteLogo and backgroundColor

 == Getting Involved ==

 == Maintainers ==
 * [Shane Tomlinson](https://shanetomlinson.com) - shane@shanetomlinson.com or stomlinson@mozilla.com
 * [Marcel Bokhorst](http://blog.bokhorst.biz)